stefanlindblad/padawan101/README.md

 there is only one version correct) and press "M" or "N" to rotate the rotation init value until the position of the phone matches with the position of the virtual lightsaber.
 Enjoy!

+##Common problems:

+Use different USB busses for Kinect and Oculus and USB3 for Kinect.
+Certain computing power is necessary for all the hardware input/output.
+We recommend a 2015 state of the art gaming computer.
+Do not use Unity4 or the old Unity Plugin Solution.
+The latest game is built to run with the Unity5 builtin Oculus Support.